Using Maximum Entry-Wise Deviation to Test the Goodness-of-Fit for Stochastic Block Models: Introduction

-In this paper, we propose a novel goodness-of-fit test based on the maximum entry-wise deviation of the centered and re-scaled adjacency matrix.
+In this article, we propose a novel goodness-of-fit test based on the maximum entry-wise deviation of the centered and re-scaled adjacency matrix.
 We show that the asymptotic null distribution of the test statistic is a Gumbel distribution when $k=o(n/\log^2 n)$.
 This condition implies that $k$ is allowed to grow linearly with $n$ ignoring a logarithmic factor.
 This kind of scenario has been referred by \cite{Rohe:Qin:Fan:2014} as the highest dimensional stochastic block model as the number of communities must be smaller than the number of nodes, and no reasonable model would allow $k$ to grow faster than that.
-As a result, the proposed test significantly relaxes the condition in \cite{Lei:2016}.
-We note that the maximum entry-wise deviation approach was first introduced by \cite{Jiang:2004} for testing the hypothesis $H_0: R=I$ vs $H_1: R \neq I$, where $R$ is a correlation matrix; therefore, the setting is quite different from ours.
+As a result, the proposed test significantly relaxes the condition that $k=o(n^{1/6})$ in \cite{Lei:2016}. {Moreover, we show that the proposed test is asymptotically powerful against a class of alternatives.
+We also propose an augmented test statistic that improves the power of the goodness-of-fit test, while having the same asymptotic null distribution as the original test statistic.} The maximum entry-wise deviation approach was first introduced by \cite{Jiang:2004} for testing the hypothesis $H_0: R=I$ vs $H_1: R \neq I$, where $R$ is a correlation matrix; therefore, the setting is quite different from ours.

-The remainder of the paper is organized as follows.
-In Section \ref{section:test}, we introduce the new test statistic.
-We state its asymptotic null distribution and asymptotic power.
+The remainder of the article is organized as follows.
+In Section \ref{section:test}, we introduce the new test statistic, and state its asymptotic null distribution and asymptotic power.
+Further, we propose an augmented test statistic to improve the power of the test.
 We extend our results to the degree-corrected stochastic block model in Section \ref{section:extension}.
 Simulation studies and real-world data examples are given in Section \ref{section:simulation} and Section \ref{section:dataexample}, respectively.
 All proofs are collected in the supplementary materials.